HMS Favorite (1806): Napoleonic Wars

 Favorite sailed for the West Coast of Africa on 2 June 1813 and had arrived by mid-July; she was at Cape Coast Castle by August.
 Maxwell visited all the British settlements on the coast of Africa, destroyed several slave forts on the Rio Pongus and captured four Portuguese slavers.

 In 1814 Favorite went int Ordinary at Woolwich.
 Between June and October she was under the command of Captain John Maples as she underwent repairs at Woolwich.

 Captain the Honourable James Ashley Maude received promotion to post captain on 11 March 1814.
 He then recommissioned Favorite on 14 October.
-He sailed her to North America and in her brought home the ratification (17 February 1815) by the United States Senate of the Treaty of Ghent that ended the War of 1812.
+He sailed her to convey two diplomats to North America, (Note: Mr. Baker left for Plymouth... with the Treaty of Peace, which he carries out to the American Government, for ratification.
+He was accompanied by Mr. Carroll, Secretary to Mr. Clay, one of the American Commissioners...
+They sail immediately from Plymouth, in the Favourite sloop of war, which is considered a fast sailing vessel.) departing Plymouth on 2 January (Note: Plymouth, 2 January 1815.
+Favorite SW with dispatches sailed for America.)
+(Note: Plymouth, Jan 2nd.
+Sailed Brazen, Favorite and Insolent, to the westward.), arriving in Lower New York Bay under a flag of truce on 11 February 1815.
+He brought home the ratification (17 February 1815) by the United States Senate of the Treaty of Ghent that ended the War of 1812.
 He arrived at the Foreign office on 13 March 1815.

 Post-war

 After the battle of Waterloo, Captain Maude sailed Favorite to India with the news of Napoleon's defeat.
 She apparently reached Madras on the same day that the overland express arrived there.

 On 17 June 1816 Favorite detained and sent her into Bombay for adjudication.
 The Vice admiralty court found that Sullimany had been carrying 14 Negro slaves and confiscated them.

-In July 1816, Maude discovered eight islands on the southern side of the Persian Gulp, previously unknown to European navigators.
+In July 1816, Maude discovered eight islands on the southern side of the Persian Gulf, previously unknown to European navigators.

 Favorite left Trincomalee, Ceylon, for home on 26 December 1816.
 She carried several passengers, including Captain Hew Stewart, whom a court martial had dismissed from command of on nine charges, including tyranny, oppression, and unofficer-like conduct.
 Favorite was at the Cape of Good Hope for a month.
 She left St Helena on 29 March 1817 and arrived back at Portsmouth on 25 May.
 By June 1817 Favorite was at Deptford about to be paid off.

 Between September and December Favorite was at Deptford, refitting for foreign service.
 Captain Hercules Robinson recommissioned her in September.
 He sailed her for St. Helena, River Plate, and Newfoundland.
 Favorite returned via Gibraltar and Cadiz, arriving home on 21 December 1820.
 She then was paid off.